ocbyram/Group11_DS6050_PILL/README.md

 - eval_retrieval.py (used for evaluation)
 - Group11_Final_Code.ipynb (a complete interactive notebook with the full code)
 - table.csv (a list of the correpsonding pill image labels)
-- Data Folder (this contained three folders (300, 600, real_world) which all contain image data
+- 'Data' Folder (this contained three folders (300, 600, real_world) which all contain image data
 - main.py (combines the .pys to run these models)
 - nlm_images_verified.csv (verifies the images are uploaded correctly)
+- Group11_Final_Paper (Our Final Paper Deliverable)

 ### Instructions for reproducibility: